deis/deis/docs/installing_deis/aws.rst

 `update_ec2_cluster.sh`_.
 Depending on the parameters that you have changed, CloudFormation may replace the EC2 instances in your stack.

-The following parameters can be changed without replacing any resources:
+The following parameters can be changed without replacing all instances in a stack:

 - ``ClusterSize`` - Number of nodes in the cluster.
-This may launch new instances or terminate existing ones, but service will not be interrupted.
+This may launch new instances or terminate existing instances.
+If you are scaling down, this may interrupt service.
+If a container was running on an instance that was terminated, it will have to be rebalanced onto another node which will cause some downtime.
 - ``SSHFrom`` - Locks down SSH access to the Deis hosts.
 This will update the security group for the Deis hosts.